World News (newspaper): History

-The World News was founded in 1981 by Florencio Tan Mallare (陳華岳 (Chén Huáyuè, Tân Hôa-ga̍k)), a lawyer from Macalelon, Quezon who also worked as a reporter for the Chinese Commercial News.
-After the normalization of relations between the Philippines and the People's Republic of China in 1975, Mallare established the World News as an alternative to the largely pro-Taiwan, pro-Kuomintang mainstream Chinese-language press, catering to both Chinese Filipinos who would prefer news about China from other points of view as well as the growing number of mainland Chinese migrants to the Philippines who did not necessarily share the pro-Taiwan stance of more established Chinese Filipinos.
+The World News was founded in 1981 by Florencio Tan Mallare (陳華岳 (Chén Huáyuè, Tân Hôa-ga̍k)), a lawyer from Macalelon, Quezon, who also worked as a reporter for the Chinese Commercial News.
+After the normalization of relations between the Philippines and the People's Republic of China in 1975, Mallare established the World News as an alternative to the largely pro-ROC, pro-Kuomintang mainstream Chinese-language press, catering to both Chinese Filipinos who would prefer news about China from other points of view as well as the growing number of mainland Chinese migrants to the Philippines who did not necessarily share the pro-Taiwan stance of more established Chinese Filipinos.

 In 2011, the newspaper was awarded two Distinguished Media Practitioners Awards from the World Chinese Media Cooperation Union of the People's Republic of China for its efforts in building understanding between China, the Philippines and the world, beating out 200 other overseas Chinese publications.